Photo Courtesy of Sven Scheuermeier

 Bangkok is the heart of Thailand, an intoxicating city where modern mega-malls filled with fashion-fixated locals exist mere minutes from tranquil, gold-spired temples and chaotic wet markets.
 Food—whether noodles from the famous street-food stalls or haute cuisine at a luxury restaurant—is a highli…ght for many visitors, fueling them for shopping sprees or forays into the pulsing nightlife.
 It may be hot, polluted, and sometimes frustrating, but the Thai capital is never ever boring.

 In short, Bangkok is hot year-round so there's not really a season in which you'll wish you'd brought a heavier jacket.
-That said, the coolest, most pleasant time to visit is from November to late February.
+That said, the coolest, most pleasant time to visit is between November and late February.
 In March, the heat and humidity ramp up again and last through May.
 The annual southwest monsoon sweeps in from the Indian Ocean some time between May and July and lasts into November, bringing heavy rains and some local flooding.
 (Happily, the towns along the Gulf of Thailand follow a different weather pattern and can provide a welcome escape from the downpours.)

 Bangkok is one of Southeast Asia’s main air hubs, and dozens of airlines fly regularly between the city’s Suvarnabhumi Airport and the USA, Europe, Australia, and other parts of Asia.
 The Thai capital is also easily accessible from such nearby countries as Cambodia, Laos, Malaysia, and Singapore via long-distance buses or trains.